By Ron Nicholas, Head of Service Operations

 1. Ungrounded Systems

-This system configuration has been used when the service continuity is the main concern.
+Organizations use this system configuration when service continuity is their main concern.
 In this design, a line to ground fault can remain on the system without causing a service disruption while the fault is located and cleared.
 The longer the first fault remains on the system, the greater the chance of a second fault occurring due to the 73% higher voltage impressed on the rest of the systems insulation.
 Transient over voltages from restrikes can also create problems from this system configuration.
 Today, better overall protection can be achieved in some cases with properly designed High Resistance grounding (discussed below).
 It is an important safety issue to keep in mind that an ungrounded system is still effectively coupled to ground through the capacitance network of the system, but personal shock hazards can still exist.

 2. Low Resistance Grounded Systems

-In this method, a resistor is inserted between the system neutral point and ground to limit the fault current to values that are high enough to operate protection devices but not high enough to damage equipment and cause significant economic impact.
+In this method, engineers insert a resistor between the system neutral point and ground to limit the fault current to values that are high enough to operate protection devices but not high enough to damage equipment and cause significant economic impact.
 Since the grounding impedance is resistive, transient over voltages are not an issue.
-This method cannot be used for low voltage industrial and commercial systems as the faults cannot be detected reliably.
+Engineers cannot use this method for low voltage industrial and commercial systems because the faults do not allow reliable detection.

 3. High Resistance Grounded Systems